VIETNAM: REMEMBERING KHE SANH

 For many veterans, the journey to a new life purpose is not an easy path.
 Help is available through crisis intervention, mentoring programs, employment initiatives, adaptive athlete opportunities, family support programs, arts and healing projects, civic service activities and so many other programs dedicated to serving those who served in America’s military.
-Find more information on getting and giving support in the Help Military Families section.
+Find more information on getting and giving support in our Help Military Families section.

 In January 1968, fifty years ago, a truce was called in the middle of the Vietnam War in honor of the Lunar New Year, or Tet.
 In spite of the agreement, the North Vietnamese Army and Viet Cong troops launched a surprise, full-scale offensive on cities across South Vietnam.